Common English Writing Errors Made by Chinese Academic Writers

 "This study investigates the moderating role of self-regulation in the relationship between social media use and academic performance among Chinese university students, a relationship for which previous research has produced mixed results."

 The same information is present in both sentences.
 The second version leads with the claim and provides the context as a qualifying clause.
-This is the information structure that English academic journals expect, and it is the structure that peer reviewers read most fluently.
+This is the information structure that English academic journals expect, and it's the structure that peer reviewers read most fluently.

 Topic-comment structure in the introduction section